Visit

 sculpt

-The SCULPT model for accessibility is a basic framework for understanding six foundational concepts of making digital content accessible to as many users as possible.
+The SCULPT model for digital accessibility is a basic framework for understanding six foundational concepts of making digital content accessible to as many users as possible.
 Below is an infographic and descriptive text of the SCULPT model elements.

 SCULPT logo.
 Sculpt stands for: Structure (use heading styles), Colour and contrast Use of images, Links (hyperlinks), Plain English, and Table structure